On this page:

 - Research contracting and tendering

-- Fisheries research and science information standards
+- Research and science information standard

 - Reviewing research outcomes

 We determine what research is needed for our fisheries through our:

 - fisheries management 5-year operational plans